PilaPina/Contacts/README.md

 This is a simple contact list site for personal use.

 For now, the data (contacts) is run on local storage only, so each user will have their own seperate contact list saved in their browser.

-If you (hi user) clear your browser storage or open this with a different browser you will loose all of your contacts.
+If you (Hi User!) clear your browser storage or open this with a different browser you will loose all of your contacts.

-Storage backend will be implemented on a later date.
+Backend storage will be implemented on a later date.

 - Next.js App Router
 - React with Typescript